Yitzhak Eldan

 Yitzhak Eldan was born on October 30, 1943.
 He is an Israeli diplomat as well as a former Israeli Ambassador.
 He has served, among other postings, as the Israeli Ambassador to Denmark, to the Council of Europe and UNESCO, as well as Head of State Protocol for Israel and Director of the Israeli Diplomatic school.
-In 2011, he founded The Ambassadors’ Club of Israel and continues to serve as its President.
+In 2011, he founded The Ambassadors’ Club of Israel, non-government organization with the goal to connect Ambassadors to Israel, and continues to serve as its President.
 In addition, since 2013 he has been directing The Israeli School for Young Ambassadors.